After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Two-Stage Personalization Framework

 \textbf{Objective.} The objective of Stage~2 is to adjust the model’s internal activations so that future responses are more similar to preferred behaviors and less similar to previously rejected ones.
 Rather than minimizing an explicit loss function, we aim to find a direction in activation space that separates these two behaviors:

-where $h(\cdot)$ denotes the model activation at a selected layer.
+where $h_{\ell}(\cdot)$ denotes the model activation at the selected steering layer $\ell$.
 Intuitively, this condition means that the internal representation of preferred behavior aligns more strongly with the steering direction than that of rejected behavior.

-\textbf{Deriving Steering Directions.} Let $h_{\ell}(x) \in \mathbb{R}^d$ denote the activation at the last token of layer $\ell$ when processing text $x$.
+\textbf{Deriving Steering Directions.} To derive and update steering directions over time, we maintain running summary statistics of positive and negative examples for each user, preference dimension, and steering layer.
+Let $h_{\ell}(x) \in \mathbb{R}^d$ denote the activation at the last token of layer $\ell$ when processing text $x$.
 For each layer, we compute average activations over positive and negative examples:

-The difference $v_{\ell} = \mu_{\ell}^{+} - \mu_{\ell}^{-}$ represents how the model’s internal state must change at layer $\ell$ to move from undesired behavior toward preferred behavior.
-Layers with larger $\lVert v_{\ell} \rVert_2$ values exhibit stronger separability and are therefore more effective targets for steering.
+The difference $v_{u,\ell}^{(k)} = \mu_{u,\ell}^{+,(k)} - \mu_{u,\ell}^{-,(k)}$ represents how the model’s internal state must change at layer $\ell$ to move from undesired behavior toward preferred behavior.
+Layers with larger $\lVert v_{u,\ell}^{(k)} \rVert_2$ values exhibit stronger separability and are therefore more effective targets for steering.

-\textbf{Outputs.} For each user $u$ and preference dimension $C_k \in C$, Stage~2 maintains a small personalization state consisting of: (i) a steering direction $v_u^{(k)}$, and (ii) a steering strength $\alpha_u^{(k)}$.
-These quantities summarize the accumulated effect of user feedback and constitute the complete output of Stage~2.
+\textbf{Outputs.} For each user $u$ and preference dimension $C_k \in C$, Stage~2 maintains a small personalization state consisting of: (i) steering directions $v_{u,\ell}^{(k)}$, and (ii) a steering strength $\alpha_u^{(k)}$.
+These quantities summarize the accumulated effect of user feedback and form the persistent personalization state.
 Steering directions and strengths are updated incrementally after each steering interaction and persist across subsequent interactions for the same user.

+\textbf{Steering Strength Update.} For each steering interaction, the strength $\alpha_u^{(k)}$ is increased for preference dimensions that receive negative feedback, such as rejection, ignored suggestions, or satisfaction scores below the neutral threshold.
+Repeated feedback in the same direction increases the corresponding strength, while the value is clipped to a fixed range to prevent over-steering.
+When a preference dimension receives no recent supporting feedback, its strength is multiplied by a decay factor, allowing outdated signals to gradually weaken.

 \textbf{Inference-Time Steering.} During response generation, steering is applied by modifying hidden activations at selected layers, combining contributions from all five preference dimensions: